If you have high blood pressure and your condition is well controlled with medication, you may easily qualify for preferred rates.

 Smoking or chewing tobacco immediately raises your blood pressure.
 The dangerous chemicals in tobacco, such as nicotine and tar, can damage the lining of your artery walls.
 This causes your arteries to narrow, increasing your pressure levels.
 Even inhaling secondhand smoke can increase and amplify your condition.

-Too much sodium in your diet can cause your body to retain fluids.
+Too much sodium (salt) in your diet can cause your body to retain fluids.
 The added fluids magnify your hypertension condition.
 You may have to work hard to limit the salt in your system.
 This is because just about everything you eat has salt added to it.

 Insufficient Vitamin D: